algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x55
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - Bth byte of A, as an integer.
 If B is greater than or equal to the array length, the program fails
-- Availability: v3
+- Introduced In: v3

 ## setbyte

 - Bytecode: 0x56
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
 - Copy of A with the Bth byte set to small integer (between 0..255) C. If B is greater than or equal to the array length, the program fails
-- Availability: v3
+- Introduced In: v3

 ## extract